 The security clearance backlog is a topic that continues to circulate as a new government report released in March revealed that the backlog continues to increase.

 The FY 2016 Annual Report on Security Clearance Determinations also revealed that the number of security clearance holders is on the decline.
 The number of security clearance holders dropped by about 4 percent between 2015 and 2016.
+For further information about the number of security clearance holders, read our blog here.

 The National Background Investigations Bureau estimates the current backlog to be 710,000.
 The time it takes to receive a security clearance has increased in part because there aren’t enough qualified investigators to perform the background checks, according to a Federation of American Scientists article.